Liquors Infusions

 Definition and characteristics

-Infusion process in liquors
+Infusion process in liqueurs

 Common ingredients used in infusions

-History of Liqueurs Infusions
+History of Infusion Liqueurs

-The practice of infusing alcohol with herbs and spices has ancient roots, often linked to traditional medicine and elixirs of life.
+The practice of infusing alcohol with herbs and spices has ancient roots, often linked to traditional medicine and elixirs of long life.

 Historical origins

-Evolution of infusion liqueurs over time
+Evolution of infused liqueurs over time

-Infusion Techniques for Liqueurs
+Infusion Techniques for Liquors

 Infusion techniques have diversified over time, with methodologies ranging from traditional to modern.